Vivien-Parsis/projet_php/README.md

 <br>\> composer run launch
 # database used
 mysql
-<br>sql file of the database can be found inside src/php/tool/sql/
+<br>bdd.sql file for the database can be found inside src/php/tool/sql/